 As with all medications, however, even Trimoxi has side effects.
 These include the presence of floaters, which may appear cloud-like, as well as blurred vision in the immediate postoperative period, typically lasting one to four days.

-Dr. Barber and Dr. Sluch are one of the first in Central Florida using Trimoxi, the success and patient satisfaction have been remarkable.
-Trimoxi is not covered by insurance, but Dr. Barber and Dr. Sluch offer it at no cost to you.
+Dr. Barber is one of the first in Central Florida using Trimoxi, the success and patient satisfaction have been remarkable.
+Trimoxi is not covered by insurance, but Dr. Barber offers it at no cost to you.

 In the unlikely event that you should you experience pain, redness, light sensitivity, or decreased vision after your surgery, please contact our office.